 The Graduate Oversight Committee will review the draft exam documents for compliance.
 Unless notified of an issue by the oversight committee, students should expect to take their comprehensive examination between April 1st and the last day of classes of spring semester.
 Students should refer to the academic calendar for specific dates pertaining to each semester and begin the process of scheduling their examinations at the beginning of Spring semester.
-In extenuating circumstances (requiring written appeal to the Graduate Oversight Committee), the comprehensive exam may be taken in the following fall semester (i.e., the 5th semester in residence) for fall admits, or the 6th semester in residence for spring admits.
-Exams should not be scheduled during the summer unless the student has received permission from the Associate Director for Graduate Initiatives.
+In extenuating circumstances (requiring written appeal to the Graduate Oversight Committee), the timing of the comprehensive exam may be the following fall semester (i.e., the 5th semester in residence) for fall admits, or the 6th semester in residence for spring admits.
+Requests for extension must be submitted by the students primary advisor through email to the AD for Graduate Initiatives and copied to the Graduate Program Coordinator.
+Exams should not be scheduled during the summer unless the student has received permission from the Associate Director for Graduate Initiatives (the exam is a formal academic milestone therefore requires enrollment during the term in which it is taken, including summer)